FTC-23511/SolversLib-Visualizer/README.md

 - Replaced `.pp` files with `.p2p` files on export/import, which only supports lines
   - Note that if you import at `.pp` file, it will try to turn it into a single line per control point
 - Added full support for light mode, including a light mode field (credit to 16236 Juice for all fields)
-- Added function i rotate the fields left and right by 90°
+- Added button to rotate the fields left and right by 90°
-- Added a switch to toggle between light mode and dark mode
+-
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## Comprehensive Codebase includes: